ngyongjian/ngyongjian/README.md

 ### <div align="center">Hi, I'm Yong Jian.
 I am in my sophomore year studying Computer Science and Economics (Double Degree) at NTU Singapore.</div>

-- 🔭 My interest mainly lies in the domain of Data Science and Web Development.
+- 🔭 My interest mainly lies in the domain of Data Science and Machine Learning.

-- 🌱 I’m currently exploring the application of Data Analytics in the domain of Neuroscience.
+- 🌱 I’m currently working as a Data Science and Optimization Intern at Shopee Singapore.

 - 📫 Reach me at yongjianng02@gmail.com